 In a time of civil war, a woman (Nobuko Otowa) and her daughter-in-law (Jitsuko Yoshimura) live in a small hut in a susuki grass swamp.
 They live by killing samurai, disposing of their bodies in a deep pit and selling their armor and weapons.
 A neighbor named Hachi (Kei Sato), who went to war with the woman’s son, returns.
 He reports that the son was killed.

 Hachi starts to help the two women to kill.
 Hachi lusts after the daughter-in-law, who quickly is seduced and starts to sneak out of her hut every night to have sex with him.
 The mother-in-law learns of the relationship.
 She first tries to sleep with Hachi and then pleads with him to not take the daughter-in-law away since she cannot kill without her help…

-“Visually the film is stunning; in fact it is the most appealing thing about the picture, as the bare bones of the story are rather slender, loosely based on a simple Buddhist instructional tale.
-But it’s all in the presentation, and the film’s lustrous black and white photography from director of photography Kiyomi Kuroda is beautiful, as is the marshland location which is as much a psychological landscape as anything; the swaying reeds are only punctuated by the river, the hut of the two women, and the infamous black hole.”
-Cigarette Burns
+“Visually the film is stunning; in fact, it is the most appealing thing about the picture, as the bare bones of the story are rather slender, loosely based on a simple Buddhist instructional tale.
+But it’s all in the presentation, and the film’s lustrous black and white photography from director of photography Kiyomi Kuroda is beautiful, as is the marshland location which is as much a psychological landscape as anything…” Cigarette Burns